Lithrun/Erios-Documentation/_docs/api/class/Label.md

 </div>

 ### GetCanvasTransform
-> Returns the transform from the coordinate system of the canvas, this item is in, to the s coordinate system.
+> Returns the transform of this node, converted from its registered canvas's coordinate system to its viewport's coordinate system.
+See also .
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">